star007-school/ITAI-1378_Midterm_Animal-Species-Classification/README.md

 **Project Tier:** Tier 1 Computer Vision Project

 ## Problem Statement
 Identifying animal species from images can be time-consuming and often requires expert knowledge.
-Automaating species classification can assist wildlife researchers and biodiversity monitoring efforts by speeding up the identification process.
+Automating species classification can assist wildlife researchers and biodiversity monitoring efforts by speeding up the identification process.

 ## Solution Overview
-This project proposes an image classification system that predicts the species of an animal from an input image and outputs the predicted species along with a confidence score.
+This project explores how a pretrained YOLOv8 object detection model performs on real-world animal and object images.
+The system analyzes uploaded images and identifies detected objects with bounding boxes and confidence scores.

 ## Technical Approach
 - **Technique:** Object Detection